Industrial/Organizational Psychology, MA, Dual Degree with MBA

 - 3.0 undergraduate GPA.

-- 18 undergraduate hours in psychology, business, economics or related fields, including course work in statistics and research methods.
+- 18 undergraduate credit hours in psychology, business, economics or related fields, including coursework in statistics and research methods.

 Roosevelt considers each applicant on an individual basis and seeks diversity in ethnic and cultural background, education and life experience, and sexual orientation.
 Applicants must meet the graduate admission requirements of the university as detailed in the Policies and Procedures section of the Admission web site and must have completed at least 18 credit hours in psychology at the undergraduate level with at least a 3.0 (B) average.
 Some students may be admitted with undergraduate deficiencies.
 In such cases, undergraduate courses may be taken concurrently with some graduate courses with the permission of the program director, but these courses will not earn graduate credit.
 Continuation in the program is conditional upon satisfactory completion of all undergraduate deficiencies.

-Students must maintain a minimum 3.0 (B) grade point average.
+- General GPA Standards: Students must maintain a minimum 3.0 (B) grade point average.
 No more than two grades of C+, C, or C- (6 credit hours) may be counted toward the MA degree.
 For information concerning grading and academic discipline, see the general university regulations.
-Only courses taken within six years of admission to the graduate program are counted toward the MA degree.

 For further information, follow these links: